-Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low income communities – TechCrunch
+Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low-income communities – TechCrunch

 And it was while watching the benefits of that stimulus collapse under the weight of a fragmented building industry that Baird came up with the idea for BlocPower.

 “It was all about the implementation challenges that we ran into,” Baird said.
-“If you have ten buildings on a block in Oakland and they were all built by the same developer at the same time.
+“If you have 10 buildings on a block in Oakland and they were all built by the same developer at the same time.
 If you rebuild those buildings and you retrofit all of those buildings, in five of those buildings you’re going to trap carbon monoxide in and kill everybody and in the other five buildings you’re going to have a reduction in emissions and energy savings.”

-Before conducting any retrofits to capture energy savings (and health savings, but more on that later), Baird says developers need to figure out the potential for asbestos contamination in the building; understand the current heating, ventilation, and cooling systems that the building uses; and get an assessment of what actually needs to be done.
+Before conducting any retrofits to capture energy savings (and health savings, but more on that later), Baird says developers need to figure out the potential for asbestos contamination in the building; understand the current heating, ventilation and cooling systems that the building uses; and get an assessment of what actually needs to be done.

 That’s the core problem that Baird says BlocPower solves.
 The company has developed software to analyze a building’s construction by creating a virtual twin based on blueprints and public records.
 Using that digital twin the company can identify what upgrades a building needs.
 Then the company taps lines of credit to work with building owners to manage the retrofits and capture the value of the energy savings and carbon offsets associated with the building upgrades.

 For BlocPower to work, the financing piece is just as important as the software.
 Without getting banks to sign off on loans to make the upgrades, all of those dollars from the federal government remain locked up.
 “That’s why the $7 billion earmarked for investment in green buildings did not work,” Baird said.
-“At BlocPower our view is that we could build software to simulate using government records… we could simulate enough about the mechanicals, electrical, and plumbing across buildings in NYC so that we could avoid that cost.”
+“At BlocPower our view is that we could build software to simulate using government records… we could simulate enough about the mechanicals, electrical and plumbing across buildings in NYC so that we could avoid that cost.”

 Along with co-founder Morris Cox, Baird built BlocPower while at Columbia University’s business school so that he could solve the technical problems and overcome the hurdles for community financing of renewable retrofit projects.

-Right before his graduation, in 2014, the company had applied for a contract to do energy efficiency retrofits and was set to receive financing from the Department of Energy.
-The finalists had to go down to the White House and pitch the President.
+Right before his graduation, in 2014, the company applied for a contract to do energy efficiency retrofits and was set to receive financing from the Department of Energy.
+The finalists had to go down to the White House and pitch the president.
 That pitch was scheduled for the same day as a key final exam for one of Baird’s Columbia classes, which the professor said was mandatory.
 Baird skipped the test and won the pitch, but failed the class.

 After that it was off to Silicon Valley to pitch the business.
 Baird met with 200 or more investors who rejected his pitch.
-Many of these investors had been burned in the first cleantech bubble or had witnessed the fiery conflagrations that engulfed firms that did back cleantech businesses and swore they’d never make the same mistakes.
+Many of these investors had been burned in the first cleantech bubble or had witnessed the fiery conflagrations that engulfed firms backed cleantech businesses and swore they’d never make the same mistakes.

 That was the initial position at Andreessen Horowitz when Baird pitched them, he said.
 “When I went to Andreessen Horowitz, they said ‘Our policy is no cleantech whatsoever.
 You need to figure out how software is going to eat up this energy efficiency market’,” Baird recalled.